 Every musician is going to have their own opinion, but we put the Apogee Duet and Apollo Twin up against each other in hopes of identifying a clear winner.
 Below you will discover our thoughts on the Apogee Duet, the Apollo Twin, and some audio interfaces in general.

-1. Apogee Duet 2 – Best Audio Interface For MAC/IOS
+1. Apogee Duet 3 – New Version of the Popular Audio Interface

 If you’re a musician that uses Windows 10 or an Apple computer to record your music, you need to check out this phenomenal two-in, four-out audio converter.
 The Apogee Duet 2 is a compact audio interface with a durable black and chrome chassis.
 It has a single knob and four colorized OLED audio meters.
 There’s also a headphone jack on the front and sockets for the power cord, USB cable, and four-output breakout cable on the back.

 If you are an audio engineer or musician, then you know about Apogee Duet.
 It is one of the most popular audio interfaces on the market.
 The latest version, Duet 3, was released a few months ago and has been getting rave reviews.
 So, is it worth the upgrade?
 In this article, we will take a look at the features of Duet 3 and compare them to UAD Apollo Twin X to help you decide if it is worth purchasing.

 Apogee duet 3 had a lot of upgrades over the previous version.
 The most notable one is the addition of Thunderbolt connectivity.
 This means that you can now connect Duet to your computer with a single cable, which makes for a much neater and organized workspace.
 Another big upgrade is the redesigned front panel, which makes it easier to use and gives you more control over your audio.